Origanum vulgare 'Variegatum'

 Variegated Oregano foliage

 Height: 12 inches

 Other Names: Variegated Marjoram, O. vulgare Variegata

 Grown primarily for culinary use and noted for great flavor; white to pink flowers in mid summer; leaves have creamy white margins adding visual interest in the garden or containers;

 Variegated Oregano is a perennial herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
 The fragrant oval green leaves with distinctive creamy white edges which emerge chartreuse in spring are usually harvested from late spring to mid summer.
 The leaves have a spicy taste and a distinctive fragrance.

 The leaves are most often used in the following ways:

 Features & Attributes

-Variegated Oregano's attractive small fragrant oval leaves emerge chartreuse in spring, turning green in color with distinctive creamy white edges the rest of the year.
-The flowers are not ornamentally significant.
+Variegated Oregano's attractive small fragrant oval leaves emerge chartreuse in spring, turning green in color with distinctive creamy white edges the rest of the year on a plant with a mounded habit of growth.